 All PHIT Training Center classes meet in the Adrienne Theatre arts complex at 2030 Sansom Street, Philadelphia, PA 19103.
 PHIT’s stage and offices are in the building as well, so it’s your one stop shop for all your comedy needs!

 How much do classes cost?

 Our 8-week classes in our core curriculum cost $299.
-Workshops are between $35-100 depending on the prestige of the instructor and how long they last.
+Workshops are between $35-100 depending on the instructor and how long the class is.
 We offer discounts if you register more than one week before a class starts (anywhere from $15-50).

 How can I pay for class?

 When you register for class on the website you’ll be able to pay with a PayPal account, a major credit card, or an eCheck.
 We use PayPal as our payment system, but if you read the whole page you’ll see a place where you can click to “pay with a credit card”.
 We ONLY accept online payments at this time, you CANNOT come into the office and pay for a class with cash or a check.
 (Sorry)!

 Can I sit in on a class before signing up to see what it’s like?

 We do not allow students to audit classes.
 However, we offer a FREE Intro to Improv workshop several times each month where potential students can get a good sampling of a typical 101 class.
 These FREE workshops are listed at the top of the Training Center’s ENROLL NOW listing of upcoming classes and workshops.

 On the website is says that there are X spots left in a class, but when I go to register the site tells me the class is sold out.
 What gives with that?

 The website is not yet updated in realtime.
 Someone has to go in and update the website to reflect available spots.
 We apologize for this inconvenience and hope another class will work for your schedule.
 If not, just make sure you register early, early, early for the next session to be sure you can get into the class you want!